tina0420/IMC_preprocessing/README.md

-# Preprocessing for Image Mass Cytometry dataset
+# Preprocessing for Imaging Mass Cytometry dataset
 ## Updated: November 29, 2025.
 By Tina (Yi-Ting) Hsu
 ### Background and Rationale
 **IMC_preprocess** is a workflow for preprocessing [Imaging Mass Cytometry™](https://www.fluidigm.com/applications/imaging-mass-cytometry) (IMC) dataset.
 IMC is a spatial modality with single-cell proteiomics expression data as well as spatial context represented by x-y coordinates of all the cells in images.
 In the analysis work of IMC, we usually receive the dataset in batches due to the generation time (it is commonly 5-6 hours per core).
 Hence, it costs more and more time on repeating preprocessing steps since we need to change all the parameters everytime for the new dataset.
 To address this, this pipeline helps execute all the preprocessing works before cell type annotation in an automatic way which also establishes standardization in the projet.
 This workflow includes the typical preprocessing steps in the field, such as quality control and clustering, and the specific procedure of the workflow is documented below.
 Other single cell expression data with changes to the input data format is available as well for the pipeline which is described below in detail.